critesjosh/aztec-sdk-starter/README.md

 The script currently runs on a version of Aztec connected to the Goerli testnet.

 You can check the status of the Aztec rollup provider at this url. https://api.aztec.network/aztec-connect-testnet/falafel/status

+## Contents

+The `./src/index.ts` file contains a script that shows how to do many common operations on the Aztec network such as setting up the SDK, creating Aztec keys from an Ethereum private key, registering a new account, depositing transfering and withdrawing assets (Eth and tokens) and doing interactions with Ethereum L1 defi applications (like Lido and Element).

+Defi interactions will not work on the Goerli testnet as the bridge contracts have not been deployed there.
+There is still an example of how to set up a defi interaction which will work on mainnet when Aztec Connect is launched.

 ## Debug